Secure transfer and storage

 Using local disk buffering, client-side failover and application layer acknowledgement, syslog-ng can transfer logs with zero message loss.
 Encrypted transfer and storage ensure logs cannot be tampered with, preserving the digital chain of custody.

-syslog-ng Premium Edition can send and receive log messages in a reliable way over the TCP transport layer using the Reliable Log Transfer Protocol™ (RLTP™).
+syslog-ng Premium Edition can send and receive log messages in a reliable way over the TCP transport layer using the Advanced Log Transfer Protocol™ (ALTP™).

 Log messages may contain sensitive information that should not be accessed by third parties.
 Therefore, syslog-ng Premium Edition uses the Transport Layer Security (TLS) protocol to encrypt the communication.

 TLS also allows the mutual authentication of the host and the server using X.509 certificates.

 syslog-ng Premium Edition can store log messages securely in encrypted, compressed, indexed and timestamped binary files, so any sensitive data is available only for authorized personnel who have the appropriate encryption key.

 Timestamps can be requested from external timestamping authorities.

 Depending on its configuration, one syslog-ng server can collect more than half a million log messages per second from thousands of log sources.